project-gemmi/gemmi/docs/sym.rst

   >>> gemmi.find_spacegroup_by_ops(new_ops)
   <gemmi.SpaceGroup("C 1 c 1")>

-Finally, we can modify GroupOps by apply a change-of-basis operator:
+Finally, we can modify GroupOps by applying a change-of-basis operator:

 .. doctest::